madeindra/madeindra.github.io/_posts/2026-01-05-hows-life-so-far-in-germany.md

 Have I told you that it's very nice to be in the central of Europe?

 It was not long until I get myself in Tallinn and Helsinki, which was respectively one hour flight away from Berlin and then two hours by ferry from the Tallinn.
-Those cities were incridibly beautiful.
+Those cities were incredibly beautiful.

 ![Old town was very beautiful](/assets/images/2026-01-05-hows-life-so-far-in-germany-old-town.webp)